 - Reservations in advance are required.
 Please consider your booking confirmed unless notified otherwise.

-- Cancellations must be made in writing 24 hours prior to the event.
+- Cancellations must be made in writing at least 24 hours prior to the event.
 No shows will be charged.

 - This event is closed to the media.